-A Hearing Panel consists of two or more AGLC Board members appointed by the Chair of the AGLC Board.
-If the Chair of the Board is not a member of the Hearing Panel, one of the members of the Hearing Panel will be designated to preside over it.
+The AGLC Board Chair appoints two or more Board members to a hearing panel.
+If the Board Chair is not a member of the panel, one of the members of the panel will preside.

-A Hearing Panel may exercise and perform all the powers and duties of the Board under the Gaming
+A hearing panel may perform all the powers and duties of the Board under the Gaming and Liquor Act.

 Requesting a Hearing